th3boe/Semester-Project-2-YSA/README.md

 #### Maybe Changes

-Move signIn to signOut place??
-(fix this for all pages!!)

-lock nav to stay put when used is scrolling listings!

-Add edit!

 Fill out the information on top in all the HTML files.

 Clean up - remove commented content.

-remove / keep buttons in footer for signed in and signed out.

-add view my bids

-add view my listings

-remove/ add buttons on single listing based on creator

-view more than one image when viewing a listing